About the Journal

 Open Access Policy and Copyrights

 The basic requirement for excellence in research is the optimal availability of quality-assured scientific information.
 Therefore, IQAS supports free and unrestricted online access to all its issues.
 This journal gives authors the option to publish open access free of charge via the Open Journal System (OJS), making all articles free to access online immediately on publication.
 Publishing IQAS open access is provided by the generous support of xasia, the Heidelberg University, and the Arnold Bergstraesser Institute.
-A print version of each issue can be purchased from Arnold Bergstraesser Institute.
+A print version of each issue can be purchased from the Arnold Bergstraesser Institute.

 Once a manuscript has been accepted for publication, the author grants the publisher the simple and spatially unlimited right to reproduce and disseminate his or her contribution in physical form, in German and in other languages, and to make it accessible to the public in print and free online versions.
 All online IQAS issues are protected by the → Creative Commons License CC BY-NC-ND 4.0 (Attribution-NonCommercial-NoDerivatives 4.0 International).